Trico-Everfire/source-sdk-2013-ce/README.md

 - Switched to MP branch only
 - Re-enabled physgun
 - Added a new weapon, the "Nullifactor" from P2CE
-- Re-enabled jeep headlights (WIP, still need to get jeeps to spawn)
+- Re-enabled jeep and jeep headlights
 - Added AI relationships from HL2
 - Deaths are now viewed in first person for a few seconds before switching to third-person again
 - Upped projected texture limit to 8